Tencent/TencentKonaSMSuite/kona-crypto/README.md

 - SM4, which is a block encryption algorithm.
 It complies with the below national specification:
   - GB/T 32907-2016 SM4 block cipher algorithm

-For providing the above features, `KonaCrypto` implements the JDK-specified Service Provider Interfaces (SPIs), such as KeyPairGeneratorSpi，SignatureSpi，CipherSpi，MessageDigestSpi，MacSpi and KeyAgreementSpi.
+For providing the above features, the providers implements the JDK-specified Service Provider Interfaces (SPIs), such as KeyPairGeneratorSpi，SignatureSpi，CipherSpi，MessageDigestSpi，MacSpi and KeyAgreementSpi.

 ## Implementations

-Tencent Kona Crypto provides pure Java-based and JNI/OpenSSL-based SM2, SM3 and SM4.
-The latter supports `Linux x86_64/aarch64` platforms.
+Tencent Kona Crypto provides pure Java-based implementations via provider `KonaCrypto`, and JNI and OpenSSL-based implementations via provider `KonaCrypto-Native`.
+The latter provider supports `Linux x86_64/aarch64` platforms.
 OpenSSL version 3.4.0 is used by default, but versions 3.0 and later can be supported.

-The pure Java-based implementations is enabled.
-The java system property `com.tencent.kona.useNativeCrypto` can be used to enable the OpenSSL-based implementation.
-The additional system property `com.tencent.kona.openssl.crypto.lib.path` is used to specify an alternative local OpenSSL crypto lib file (`libcrypto.so`).
+The system property `com.tencent.kona.openssl.crypto.lib.path` is used to specify an alternative OpenSSL crypto lib file (`libcrypto.so`).
 The value of this property is a local absolute path.

 ## Usages

+The application can use `KonaCrypto` and `KonaCrypto-Native` on the same way, so this doc just describe the usages with provider `KonaCrypto`.

 Now that `KonaCrypto` is based on JCA framework, then the usages are the same as other JCA implementations, such as [SunJCE] and [SunEC].
 Understanding the design and coding style on JCA really helps for applying `KonaCrypto`, please read the official [JCA reference].

 ### Loading